Italian Venetian Soup

 She was so inspired and curious to figure out what was in the recipe during a family trip to Venice, Italy.

+- To make this soup easier, she used an electric mini-prep chopper to quickly mince all the vegetables.
+Very convenient.
 If you don’t have one, we highly recommend getting one, they cost about $13.00. for the small one.
 They work like a GEM!

-Italian Venetian Soup is loaded with 5 main vegetables, carrots, celery, onions, zucchini, and tomatoes.
+Italian Venetian Soup is loaded with 5 main vegetables: carrots, celery, onions, zucchini, and tomatoes.

 Not only is this Italian vegetable soup SO incredibly tasty, but it also offers the ‘wow’ factor with every spoonful.
+Best of all, you can eat as much as you want.
+Guilt-Free! 🙂

-Best part?
-No oil, no butter, and NO pasta are used in this soup whatsoever!
-Making it extremely low in calories and low in fat and VEGAN!
+- Best part?
+No oil, no butter, and NO pasta are used in this soup whatsoever! …Making it extremely low in calories, low in fat, and gluten-free.

-Ideally, if you are watching your waistline these days, then this is the perfect soup for you!
+- Ideally, if you are watching your waistline these days, then this is the perfect soup for you!

 Italian Venetian Soup can be very versatile.
 No rules here.

-So, don’t be afraid to add in more vegetables here and there.
+So, don’t be afraid to add more vegetables here and there.
 You can’t mess this one up!
 If the soup gets too thick, add more water or broth and adjust the salt to your preference.

 ENJOY!!

-More Delicious Recipes for Vegetable Soups!
-Try these:
+More Delicious Vegetable Soups!

-Velvety Celery Soup
+- Velvety Celery Soup

-Easy Broccoli Leek Soup
+- Easy Broccoli Leek Soup

-Cream of Broccoli Soup – without the cream!
+- Cream of Broccoli Soup – without the cream!

-Cream of Zucchini Soup without Cream
+- Cream of Zucchini Soup without Cream

-Split Pea and Thyme Soup
+- Split Pea and Thyme Soup

-Easy Brussels Sprouts Soup
+- Easy Brussels Sprouts Soup

-Velvety Celery Soup
+- Velvety Celery Soup

-Creamy Artichoke Soup
+- Creamy Artichoke Soup

-Creamy Butternut Squash Potato Soup
+- Creamy Butternut Squash Potato Soup

 Italian Venetian Soup